Bespi123/Magnetic-Testbed/README.md

 ## Acknowledgments

-Special thanks to the GNSS and aerospace dynamics communities for inspiration and support in developing this testbed.
+Special thanks to Beihang University for the support of this project.